-Chapter 7 is the most common form of bankruptcy and is one of the fastest ways to get a fresh financial start.
-Any business can file for Chapter 7 bankruptcy, but only sole proprietors can have their qualifying debt wiped out (discharged).
+Chapter 7 bankruptcy is the most common form of bankruptcy and provides one of the fastest ways to get a fresh financial start.
+Almost any business or individual can file for Chapter 7 bankruptcy, but only sole proprietors can have their qualifying debt wiped out (discharged).
 If you are the sole proprietor of your business, you are responsible for its debts, and your bankruptcy would include both your personal and business debts and assets.
-If you file Chapter 7, your business stops operating and all assets that are not covered by Ohio exemptions get sold by a trustee.
-Proceeds go to your creditors to satisfy as many debts as possible, including lease obligations, credit cards, loans and contracts.

-Chapter 7 has the benefit of discharging both your qualifying business and personal debts quickly. -If you have a failing business, a Chapter 7 bankruptcy makes it easier to terminate, because the trustee will be doing the job of selling product, fixtures, or equipment, attempting to collect accounts receivable, and settling with creditors.
-This makes closure easier and may save the business money by avoiding further litigation.
+Chapter 7 bankruptcy makes it easier to liquidate a failing business because the trustee will be doing the job of selling products, fixtures, or equipment, attempting to collect accounts receivable, and settling with creditors.
+This makes closing easier and may save the business money by avoiding further creditor claims.

-Chapter 13 is available only to individuals and sole proprietors, as the owner’s personal finances get included in the reorganization plan.
-Also, there are debt limits to Chapter 13.
-If your business debt exceeds the amount allowed, or if you are a partnership or corporation, you may be able to achieve similar benefits in Chapter 11 bankruptcy.
+Chapter 13 Bankruptcy is available only to individuals and sole proprietors of a business, as the owner’s personal finances are included in the reorganization plan.
+If your business is a partnership or corporation, you may be able to achieve a similar debt relief by filing for Chapter 11 bankruptcy.

 Chapter 13 and Chapter 11 bankruptcies do not liquidate your business; they allow the business to reorganize and pay back its debts under better terms.
-The business can continue operating and has a chance to recover, as long as it can make the monthly payments agreed upon in your bankruptcy.
-You get protection from creditors and keep more property.
+The business can continue operating and has a chance to recover as long as it can make the monthly payments agreed upon in your bankruptcy case.
+After declaring bankruptcy, you get protection from creditors and can potentially keep more property.

-A business that is a separate legal entity, such as a corporation, should be able to file bankruptcy independent from the business owner.
-The owners should not be personally responsible unless they have personally guaranteed the debts or have taken other similar action that would make them personally liable.
+A business that is a separate legal entity, such as a corporation or LLC, should be able to file bankruptcy independent from the business owners.
+The owners should not be personally responsible unless they have personally guaranteed the debts or have taken other similar action.

-Chapter 11 is used mostly by larger, established companies as it may be too costly for a small business with a limited income.
+Chapter 11 is typically used by larger, established companies as it may be too costly for a small business with a limited income.

-This type is similar to a Chapter 13 bankruptcy, but is available only to family farmers and fishermen.
+This type of bankruptcy is similar to Chapter 13 but is available only to family farmers and fishermen.